 A lifelong mystic, shamanic healer and spiritual mentor, a writer and a devoted mother of two, for decades Jesua has empowered individuals, couples, families, and communities towards awakening, healing, and thriving in greater service.

 Informed early in life by the humbling lessons of life-threatening illness and disability, Jesua was intimately schooled in humility and empathy.
 From her dance with disease, she learned to turn to the Great Mystery for solace.
 She became an imaginer, a questioner, a dreamer, a listener, a seer, a truth-teller.

-Her path of personal suffering and profound prayer for true peace led to the direct realization of what cannot be lost or broken; this which is inherently free and found, home and whole within us all.
+Her path of personal suffering and a profound prayer for peace led to the direct realization of what cannot be lost or broken; this which is inherently free and found, home and whole within us all.

 In all the roles she plays, Jesua extends a wholehearted invitation to courageously meet what’s here, to open even wider, to tell the truth, and to live as revolutionary love, moment by moment.

 It is her joy and honor to welcome others home to their own discovery of undeniable stillness, self-love, integrity and fulfillment.